Unity-Technologies/com.unity.multiplayer.docs/README.md

 ## Connect with Unity

-Connect with the Unity MTT team and community on the [MLAPI by Unity](http://discord.mlapi.network/) Discord.
+Connect with the Unity Multitplayer team and community on the [MLAPI by Unity](http://discord.mlapi.network/) Discord using channel #documentation.
+You can also raise threads on the [Unity Multiplayer Forum](https://forum.unity.com/forums/multiplayer.26/)